More on Projects

 find a sample seminar presentation grading sheet I will hand out to class

-Quality of presentation (3 marks), Technical content (3 marks) for 10 marks
+presentation (3 marks), Technical content (3 marks) for 10 marks total.

 You should also